-Lee’s fateful stock recommendation has resulted in financial disaster for Kyle (Jack O’Connell, when we’d really prefer the late John Cazale), whose lowly station is communicated almost entirely through his slathered New Yawk accent, which falls hard and thick as he breaks into the studio during a live broadcast of Money Monster carrying a gun.
+Lee’s fateful stock recommendation has resulted in financial disaster for Kyle (Jack O’Connell, when we’d really prefer the late John Cazale), whose lowly station is communicated almost entirely through his slathered New Yawk accent, which falls hard and thick as he, carrying a gun, breaks into the studio during a live broadcast of Money Monster.

-Although we’re almost 10 years removed from the beginning of the financial crisis, the film can’t muster any more compelling argument for Kyle’s cause than the system is “rigged.
-The whole goddamn thing” and that rich TV guys like Lee turn financial advice-giving into a nightly circus where trustworthy counsel is incidental.
+Although we’re almost 10 years removed from the beginning of the financial crisis, Money Monster can’t muster any more compelling argument for Kyle’s cause than that the system is “rigged.
+The whole goddamn thing!” and that rich TV guys like Lee turn financial advice-giving into a nightly circus where trustworthy counsel is incidental.

 Lee and Kyle’s back-and-forth jockeying for intellectual and negotiating position works as far as it goes, helped along by a pulsating but thankfully not overbearing Dominic Lewis score.
-And yet Money Monster isn’t content to be a self-contained battle of wills between a wealthy, fast-talking smart guy and the defeated everyman whose heart is filled with resentment and gutter wisdom.
+And yet the film isn’t content to be a self-contained battle of wills between a wealthy, fast-talking smart guy and the defeated everyman whose heart is filled with resentment and gutter wisdom.

 Money Monster keeps getting bigger and more preposterous, until Seoul, Reykjavik, and Johannesburg have been looped in to suggest the issue’s international scope, as corporations conspire to dupe poor, unsavvy investors, gullible enough to place their financial fortunes in the hands of a TV host dressed in gold lamé pants and surrounded by Fly Girls.